VIDEO: Florida man crashes while fleeing deputies, tries hiding in swamp

 “Hey, chin up, everything’s done now,” one deputy said to Peoples.
 “Hey, no hard feelings.
 It is what it is.
 You got caught.”

-The sheriff’s office said 2.56 gram of cocaine were found in a plastic bag that fell out of People’s vehicle while it was being towed away.
+The sheriff’s office said 2.56 grams of cocaine were found in a plastic bag that fell out of People’s vehicle while it was being towed away.

 “We do not give up getting our man,” Sheriff Rick Staly added.
 “Fleeing from a deputy is never a smart move.
 You only go to jail tired and, in this case, muddy and wet!
 He also endangered our deputies and citizens with his reckless driving.”